jgraph/mxgraph/README.md

 mxGraph uses no third-party software, it requires no plugins and can be integrated in virtually any framework.
 Also provided is server-side functionality in Java and .NET for persistence (open and save) functionality, as well as server-side image generation.

-mxGraph is licensed under the mxGraph license, https://www.jgraph.com/mxlicense.html.
-The mxGraph license is for commercial use, you can find the pricing at https://www.jgraph.com/purchase.html.
-Usage under the mxGraph license requires purchase, it cannot be licensed without payment or permission from JGraph.
+mxGraph is dual licensed under either the GPL v3 or the [mxGraph Commerical License](https://www.jgraph.com/Licenses/JGraph_Software_Licence.pdf).
+To use the commercial license, you must license from [JGraph](https://www.jgraph.com/purchase-mxgraph.html) for payment.

 Getting Started
 ===============